sQVe/sort.nvim/README.md

 https://user-images.githubusercontent.com/2284724/145567686-3b52978c-58fe-4f32-ad27-c2b1060870ba.mp4

-Sorting with **Sort** is easy via the provided `:Sort` command.
-Two different strategies are utilized depending on the visual selection:
+Sorting with the **Sort** plugin is made easy through the provided `:Sort` command.
+The plugin utilizes two different strategies depending on the visual selection:

 - Multiple lines

-  All arguments provided to `:Sort` are feed to the builtin `:sort` command, and thus mirroring all features provided by the builtin sort.
+  When selecting multiple lines, all arguments provided to `:Sort` are fed to the built-in `:sort` command, thereby mirroring all of the features provided by the built-in sort.
 See `:help :sort` for usage and options.

 - Single line